 @themouseforless Benefits of parking at the Toy Story parking lot over the Mickey and Friends parking lot at Diseyland. #disneylandparks #disneylandparking #disneylandtips ♬ Vacation – Dirty Heads

-This shuttle service is offered around the area near Disneyland Resort and can shuttle guests to their off-site hotels or dining options off property.
-It is also offered at the Toy Story Parking lot to transport guests from the lot to the park entrance.
+Disneyland transportation is free when you park at either Mickey & Friends Parking Structure, Pixar Pals Parking Structure or Toy Story Parking Lot.
+Shuttle service is offered at the Toy Story Parking Lot to transport guests from the lot to the park entrance.
 This shuttle service is a great option for those who are exploring all the area has to offer and is free of charge.
-For more information on Disneyland Area Transportation, check out the tab below!

 Another option for transportation from your hotel to Disneyland or other nearby attractions would be to travel by taxi, Uber, or Lyft.
 Taxis may cost more than riding the Anaheim Resort Transportation system (ART), but it will also be much quicker where you will have less time waiting for your ride.
 You could also use app-based ride-sharing services such as Uber or Lyft which may cost significantly less than a taxi would for a similar distance.